Vanessaxb/onlineBookstore/README.md

 10. Stripe payment Integration (to be implemented)
 11. Custom Toast Component with 4 types - Success, Error, Warning and Information (to be implemented)

+## Future Enhancements:
+- Filter books by Author, Reviews and Price

 ## Trello Board
 ![alt text](./src/images/TrelloBoard.png "Trello Board")